-11.1 St. Elizabeth's takes all safeguarding matters including low level concerns and/or allegations that harm to a child has occurred against staff seriously and will manage them in line with this policy, Part Four of Keeping Children Safe in Education (September 2022) and the CSCP Guidance, 'Allegations Against Staff and Volunteers'.

-11.2 Allegations or concerns may include

-- Staff having behaved in a way that has harmed a child, or may have harmed a child: - Staff possibly committing a criminal offence against or related to a child; - Staff behaving towards a child or children in a way that indicates that he or she may pose a risk of harm to children; or - Staff behaving or possibly behaving in a way that indicates they may not be suitable to work with children (including behaviour outside of work).
-This is known as 'Transferable risk'. - 11.3 If a concern or allegation of abuse arises against the Head teacher, or should there be a conflict of interest to the Headteacher, it must be immediately reported to the Chair of Governors and Catholic Senior Executive Leader without delay. - 11.4 If a concern or allegation of abuse arises against a member of the Local Governing Body, Board of Directors or MAC Central Team, it must be immediately reported to the Catholic Senior Executive Leader (Marina Kelly). - 11.5 If a concern or allegation of abuse arises against the Catholic Senior Executive Leader or Chair of the Board of Directors, it must be immediately reported directly to the Lado - 11.6 'Low-level' concern does not mean it is not significant.
+- 11.1 St. Elizabeth's takes all safeguarding matters including low level concerns and/or allegations that harm to a child has occurred against staff (including agency, volunteers and contractors) seriously and will manage them in line with this policy, Part Four of Keeping Children Safe in Education (September 2023) and the CSCP Guidance, 'Allegations Against Staff and Volunteers'. - 11.2 Allegations or concerns may include: - Staff having behaved in a way that has harmed a child, or may have harmed a child; - Staff possibly committing a criminal offence against or related to a child; - Staff behaving towards a child or children in a way that indicates that he or she may pose a risk of harm to children; or - Staff behaving or possibly behaving in a way that indicates they may not be suitable to work with children (including behaviour outside of work).
+This is known as 'Transferable risk'. - 11.3 If a concern or allegation of abuse arises against the Headteacher, or should there be a conflict of interest to the Headteacher, it must be immediately reported to the Chair of Governors Ann Harkin and Catholic Senior Executive Leader (CSEL). - 11.4 If a concern or allegation of abuse arises against any member of staff, supply teacher, volunteer or contractor other than the Headteacher, it must be reported to the Headteacher without delay who will report it to the Catholic Senior Executive Leader. - 11.5 Concerns or allegations of abuse against staff must be reported to the Headteacher or Chair of Governors as appropriate and not discussed directly with the person involved. - 11.6 If a concern or allegation of abuse arises against a member of the Local Governing Body, Board of Directors or MAC Central Team, it must be immediately reported to the Catholic Senior Executive Leader (Marina Kelly). - 11.7 If a concern or allegation of abuse arises against the Catholic Senior Executive Leader or Chair of the Board of Directors, it must be immediately reported directly to the LAdo - 11.8 The Headteacher or Chair of Governors should consider if the concern or allegation meets the harms threshold for Designated Officer intervention and seek guidance/advice if unsure by emailing lado@coventry.gov.uk.
+'Low-level' concern does not mean it is not significant.
 This is a term used for any concern (no matter how small) that an adult working with a child may have breached the staff Code of Conduct and does not meet the harm threshold.
-Examples of which may include:6643 Being overly friendly with children, Having favourites, Taking photographs of children on their mobile phone, Engaging with a child on a one-to-one basis in a secluded area or behind a closed door.
-Or; Humiliating pupils.
+Examples of which may include: - Being overly friendly with children - Having favourites - Taking photographs of children on their mobile phone - Engaging with a child on a one-to-one basis in a secluded area or behind a closed door. or: - Humiliating pupils.